SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/matter-provisioning.md

 ## Board Support

 Pre-compiled images of the Generator Firmware can be found under ./images.
 The source code of these images is found under ./support.
-A single image is provided for all supported EFR32 Family parts.
-To cope with the different flash sizes, the `provision.py` script reads the device information using `commander`, and send it to the GFW, which configures the NVM3 during the initialization step.
+A single image is provided for the EFR32MG24 family and , another one for the EFR32MG26 family.
+To cope with the different flash sizes, the
+`provision.py` script reads the device information using `commander`, and send it to the GFW, which configures the NVM3 during the initialization step.